Erotemic/shitspotter/README.rst

 images in the contributions folder (More info on contributions will be added later).

 I want to give special thanks to my two poop machines - Honey and Bezoar - who inspired this project.
 Without them this project would not be possible.

+..
+Image of Honey And Bezoar
 .. image:: https://i.imgur.com/MWQVs0w.jpg

+..
+Multiple Images of Honey And Bezoar
 .. image:: https://i.imgur.com/Z3TCZ47.jpg